 Tip 17.
 Import Your Existing PowerPoint Presentations

-One of the most daunting elements of learning a new piece of software is the switching cost.
-You're already familiar with a tool like Microsoft PowerPoint so switching to Google Slides represents extra work.
+One of the most daunting elements of learning a new piece of software is the extra effort needed.
+Already familiar with a tool like Microsoft PowerPoint?
+Switching to Google Slides may sound like it represents extra work.

-Follow the tutorial below to see the Google Slides tips and tricks to convert your PowerPoint presentation.
+Use the tutorial below to see the Google Slides tips and tricks to convert your PowerPoint presentation.
+It gives you thousands more options for Google Slides presentation ideas.

 Tip 18.
 Use Highly Specialized Templates

-In an earlier tip, I recommended using Google Slides templates to build great presentations.
-There are hundreds of great Google Slides presentations that you can use for practically any type of presentation on Envato Elements, for example.
+I already recommended using Google Slides templates to build great presentations.
+There are hundreds of great Google Slides presentations for specific themes and topics.
+These Google Slides theme ideas are beyond what you could imagine on your own.

-I like to divide Google Slides presentation designs into two categories: general purpose, and highly specialized.
+I like to divide Google Slides presentation designs into two categories: general purpose and specialized.
+These templates show you how to use Google Slides ideas, rapidly.

 Check out the three roundups below to see Google Slides designs that are for specific purposes:

-- Google Slides25+ Nature & Floral Google Slides Themes (Free + Premium Presentation Designs)Andrew Childress
+- 22+ Nature & Floral Google Slides Themes (Free + Premium Presentation Designs)Andrew Childress01 Dec 2021

 Tip 19.
 Add a GIF for Fun Motion Images